hhsw2015/github-tail/README.md

 ## ✨ Features

+- ⚛️ **Built with React** - Modern React 18 application with Vite for blazing-fast development
 - 🔄 **Auto-refresh every ~5 minutes** - GitHub Actions automatically fetches latest repos
 - 📊 **Up to 500 repositories** tracked in real-time with 20+ stars minimum (shows fewer if less are available)
 - 🎯 **Smart client-side updates** - Page auto-refreshes without losing your position